Lisa Wisman Weil

 Email Email lisa_wismanweil@emerson.edu

 Dr. Lisa Wisman Weil is a language scientist and speech-language pathologist.
-She is Assistant Dean in the School of Communication and a faculty member in the Department of Communication Sciences and Disorders.
+She is Assistant Dean in the School of Communication and Assistant Professor in the Department of Communication Sciences and Disorders.
 Her research, teaching, and clinical interests focus on child language development and language disorders.

 Dr. Wisman Weil teaches undergraduate and graduate courses.
-Undergraduate courses include: Language Acquisition, Introduction to Communication Disorders, and Autism.
-Graduate courses include: Preschool Language Disorders and Clinical Methods 4 (preparing for professional practice as a speech-language pathologist).
+Undergraduate courses include: Autism, Introduction to Communication Disorders, and Language Acquisition.
+Graduate courses include: Clinical Methods IV (preparing for professional practice as a speech-language pathologist), Counseling in Speech Language Pathology, and Preschool Language Disorders.
 She aims to teach students to think critically about theory and research to yield best practice in the field of speech-language pathology.

 About